-Generally speaking, Property Managers care for a building for the sake of the building and its owner.
-They collect rent, they keep the building maintained to ensure it retains its value, they answer to the landlord or investors.
-Property Managers may be qualified as Certified Property Managers through an organization called the Institute of Real Estate Management.
+Generally speaking, facility managers and office managers are concerned with the people using the space, while property managers are concerned with the space itself—the physical building shell and rented offices.
+They collect rent, keep the building maintained to ensure it retains its value and ultimately answer to the landlord.
+It’s not uncommon for these professionals to be qualified as Certified Property Managers through the Institute of Real Estate Management.